-- 5.1 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
-These parties are defined in the Gambling Act 2005 as follows: - "For the purposes of this Part a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the Licensing Authority which issues the licence or to which the applications is made, the person- - a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)" e.g. ward councillors or member of parliament. - 5.2 The Licensing Authority is required by regulations to state the policy it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
-The policy is: - 5.3 Each case will be decided upon its merits.
-This Authority will not apply a rigid rule to its decision making.
+- 5.2 The Licensing Authority is required by regulations to state the policy it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party. - 5.3 Each case will be decided upon its merits.
+The Authority will not apply a rigid rule to its decision making.
 It will consider the examples of considerations provided in the Gambling Commission's Guidance for licensing authorities at 8.12 and 8.15.
 It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices. - 5.4 The Gambling Commission has recommended that the Licensing Authority state whom it considers represent interested parties.
 These include, but are not confined to, democratically elected representatives such as local councillors and Members of Parliament (no specific evidence of being asked to represent an interested person will be required as long as the councillor or Member represents the ward likely to be affected) and bodies such as trade associations and trade unions, and residents' and tenants' associations.
-This Authority will not however generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the terms of the Gambling Act 2005 i.e. lives sufficiently close to the premises to be likely to be affected by, or has business interests that might be affected by the authorised activities being applied for.
+The Authority will not however generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the terms of the Gambling Act 2005 i.e. lives sufficiently close to the premises to be likely to be affected by, or has business interests that might be affected by the authorised activities being applied for.
 A letter from one of these persons requesting representation shall be sufficient.